 High Performance Team Index’s purpose is to help team members identify collective strengths and gaps, and then engage the team in a productive dialogue about improving business performance.
 Once changes are made based on the dialogue, the tool can be used to stay on course.
 Also see, an insightful Mckinsey’s read on eternal need for building high performance teams

 Senior Leadership testimonial on pain points & post deployment of High Performance Team Index

-We have a team of strong, independent leaders and we needed them to be as high performing in a group as they were on their own, as against the current reality of being dysfunctional teams – The HPT tool took the more subjective, emotional elements impacting team effectiveness – and consequently, business performance – and consolidated those areas for improvement into an objective, data-based format everyone could utilize.
+We have a team of strong, independent leaders and we needed them to be as high performing in a group as they were on their own, as against the current reality of being dysfunctional teams – The HPT tool took more subjective, emotional elements impacting team effectiveness – and consequently, business performance – and consolidated those areas for improvement in an objective, data-based format everyone could utilize.
 What was implicitly playing out below the surface was openly put on the table in a fair but explicit way.
 This helped team members engage in transparent communication and embrace personal ownership for the team’s performance, transforming dysfunctional teams at work to a high performance one “